jploch/PageGridBlocks/README.md

 ## License: MIT

-Please note that you have to buy the commercial PAGEGRID module separately, as it is not part of this repository.
-The MIT license only applies to the files in this repository not the PAGEGRID module.
+Please note that you have to buy the commercial PAGEGRID Fieldtype Module separately, as it is not part of this repository.
+The MIT license only applies to the files in this repository not the PAGEGRID Fieldtype Module.

 See included [LICENSE](https://github.com/jploch/PageGridBlocks/blob/master/LICENSE) file for full license text.